 We empirically analyse whether banks' exposure to interest rate risk affects the transmission of monetary policy to bank lending supply in a rising interest rate environment using extensive and granular euro area supervisory and credit register data.
-Our sample covers the period from 2021Q1 to 2023Q2 for 73 significant institutions.
+Importantly, since we have information on banks' derivative positions, we are able to measure a banks' exposure to interest rate risk net of hedging.
+Furthermore, this data allows us to account for the behavioural assumptions that banks take to model the duration of their balance sheet.
+Our sample covers the period from 2021Q1 to 2023Q2 for 73 euro area significant institutions.
 Using bank-firm level panel estimations that control for credit demand and multiple bank-level characteristics that could impact bank lending supply, we find that, when interest rates increase, banks with a larger duration gap after accounting for hedging contract lending more and are less likely to issue new loans to firms compared to banks with a lower exposure to interest rate risk.
 This occurs because banks generally tend to match the duration of their assets and liabilities to maintain a stable duration gap and minimise their exposure to interest rate risk.
-Following this strategy, they aim to avoid a decline in the economic value of their equity and accordingly closer supervisory scrutiny and potential capital surcharges in the short term, and, ceteris paribus, lower expected profitability and capital accumulation in the medium to long term.
+Following this strategy, they aim to avoid a decline in the economic value of their equity when interest rates increase and accordingly closer supervisory scrutiny and potential capital surcharges in the short term, and, ceteris paribus, lower expected profitability and capital accumulation in the medium to long term.
 In line with this, our findings show that banks with a larger duration gap reallocate their loan portfolios away from loans with a longer duration and fixed rates.
 Our results show that micro, small, and medium enterprises (MSMEs) are the most affected by the contraction in lending supply.
 Additionally, we show that firms cannot (fully) substitute the contraction in credit coming from banks with a larger duration gap by borrowing more from banks with a lower duration gap, resulting in an additional reduction in borrowing during a monetary tightening episode for these firms relative to other firms.

 Our findings have important policy implications.
-In terms of financial stability, an excessive contraction in (long-term) lending supply may aggravate the economic downturn.
+In terms of financial stability, an excessive contraction in (long-term) lending supply may lead to an economic downturn.
 Moreover, since MSMEs, who are most affected by this contraction, cannot rely on market-based funding as a substitute to bank credit, the impact might be especially pronounced for these types of firms.
 Next, from a monetary policy perspective, we provide evidence showing that the transmission of monetary policy is heterogeneous across euro area banks, with a stronger effect for banks with a large duration gap.
 This is an important parameter for monetary policymakers to take into account when deciding on (the extent and pace of) monetary policy changes.